 Accessible Song Lyrics

 Our songs are accessible to children.
-(I test them with my very honest preschool and kindergarten students!)
+(I test them with my very honest students!)
 This means the songs are easy to learn both melodically and lyrically.
 In fact you will find that the language used is repeated many times and often has only slight changes from verse to verse where we might substitute different actions, body parts or different animals.
 These are all factors that help children not only learn the songs, but allows them to be creative as they use their own ideas in the music.

 The accompaniment is minimal as it is the melody and lyrics that should take center stage.
 Of course there are exceptions.
 Every good rule has worthy exceptions!
 Sometimes, we want the accompaniment to convey something particular to enhance the entire song.
 For example, in our sample podcast below there is a song called “Stomp Crash!”
 The accompaniment deliberately emulates dinosaurs stomping and crashing their feet.
 Listen to it with your child and feel the music encouraging you to stomp and crash too!

 Listen Together stories are designed to listen to!
 Sounds simple.
 Think about how much you can use your imagination when there are no pictures to look at, or a TV screen to lead your mind.
 Have you ever read a book, then watched the movie and been disappointed?
 What we have created in our minds, using our imaginations, is at odds with the director’s choices.
 Our songs and stories encourage children to listen carefully, pay attention, to think, create and imagine.